p3tr0v/chacal/README.md

 ```
 #### Virtual disk
 `antivm.IsVirtualDisk()` boolean <br/>
-Check whether may be a virtual disk. <br/>
+Check whether may be on virtual disk. <br/>
 Example:
 ```
 if antivm.IsVirtualDisk() { // If Chacal guess you are on virtual disk, enter here.